 Signs Of Early Onset Dementia

 Early onset dementia refers to the age at which you have the first symptoms.
 Those who develop early-onset dementia will be diagnosed when they are younger than 65.
 It happens most often to people 45 and older, but an even earlier diagnosis of dementia is possible in your 30s.
 When the onset of dementia happens during your working years, you might have an entirely different group of problems than someone who gets the symptoms after they are retired.
 For example, you’ll probably still have to find a way to support yourself and your family even with your diagnosis.

-- Problems remembering things just learned
+Problems remembering things just learned

-- Memory loss that disrupts work or home life
+Memory loss that disrupts work or home life

-- Problems with planning and problem-solving
+Problems with planning and problem-solving

-- Problems with completing work or home tasks
+Issues completing work or home tasks

-- Confusion of times and locations
+Confusion with times and locations

-- Showing poor judgment at work or during personal time
+Showing poor judgment at work or during personal time

-- Avoiding work projects and social activities
+Avoiding work projects and social activities

-- Mood problems that might include depression, anxiety, confusion, or paranoia
+Mood problems that might include depression, anxiety, confusion, or paranoia

-- Changes in personality
+Changes in personality

 Signs Of Late-Stage Dementia